 In 2016, under his stage name House of Wallenberg, he released the album ‘My House is Your House’.
 The record challenged today’s testosterone-fuled, white-washed stadium EDM, taking house music back to its original sound: queer, black and vocal-driven.
 The single ”I Believe” features legendary house pioneer Adeva and reached #22 at Music Week Club Chart.

-Also appearing on the album is the hit single ‘Love Yourself’, which in 2013 was released as the signature theme of Stop HIV campaign Love Yourself Test Yourself which aimed to encourage testing for HIV.
-The single was championed by Hollywood superblogger Perez Hilton and the campaign went on to win of the world’s most recognizable international advertising awards, Clio Awards.
+Also appearing on the album is the hit single ‘Love Yourself’, which Wallenberg created as the signature theme of the 2013 StopHIV campaign Love Yourself Test Yourself which aimed to encourage testing for HIV.
+The single was championed by US superblogger Perez Hilton and the campaign went on to win of the world’s most recognizable international advertising awards, Clio Awards.
 Above all - the single and campaign actually resulted in a renewed increase in HIV-testing!

 ‘Legends’ received rave reviews, with Swedish music magazine Sonic rating it 9 out of 10 and the country's biggest newspaper Aftonbladet calling it "the mightiest guestlist in Swedish pop history."